anaconda-auth#

 Login required#

-For the following cases if running the CLI command interactively the user is asked if they wish to continue with interactive login.
-Once completed the command will be re-tried.
+For the following cases, the user is running the CLI command interactively and is asked if they wish to continue with interactive login.
+Once completed, the command will be re-tried.

 ❯ anaconda auth api-key